ccao-data/model-res-avm/README.md

   exemptions.
 - [`land_site_rate_data`](#getting-data) - Fixed, PIN-level land values
   for class 210 and 295 units.
 Provided by the Valuations department.
-  Not always used, so may be 0 rows for certain years.
+  Not always used, so may be unavailable or 0 rows for certain years.
 - [`land_nbhd_rate_data`](#getting-data) - Fixed \$/sqft land rates by
   assessor neighborhood for residential property classes except 210 and 295.
 Provided by the Valuations department.